jharlow/www/src/index.md

 socialImage: 'images/sample-post-texture.jpg'
 ---

 I'm a multidisciplinary professional combining expertise in software engineering, community organizing, and education to solve hard problems.
-I am currently building automation products for [Bench Accounting](https://bench.co).
+Presently, I am building accounting automation products for [Bench Accounting](https://bench.co).

 I want to use the 80,000 hours in my career to contribute to a more ethical, sustainable, and accessible society.